Preserving Clusters in Error-Bounded Lossy Compression of Scientific Particle Data: Methodology

 \section{Methodology}

-This section formulates the problem of preserving FoF clusters as a constrained optimization problem, describes our iterative refinement algorithm, and details its implementation for single-node GPU and multi-node environments.
-While our current implementation assumes a non-periodic domain, the method extends straightforwardly to periodic boundary conditions by replacing Euclidean distances with minimum image distances in both vulnerable pair detection and loss computation, as is standard in cosmological N-body codes.
+This section formulates the problem of preserving FoF clusters as a constrained optimization problem, introduces three constraint-selection modes, describes our iterative refinement algorithm, and details its implementation for single-node GPU and multi-node environments.
+While our current implementation assumes a non-periodic domain, periodic support does not change the core formulation but requires minimum-image distances, wrapped cell neighborhoods, and periodic ghost exchange; we leave this extension to future work.